Alamofire/Alamofire/README.md

 )
 ```

+> Make sure to keep a reference to the new `Manager` instance, otherwise your requests will all get cancelled when your `manager` is deallocated.

 These server trust policies will result in the following behavior:

 * `test.example.com` will always use certificate pinning with certificate chain and host validation enabled thus requiring the following criteria to be met to allow the TLS handshake to succeed: